 (My unofficial motto is now: less bobo than yesterday!
-Maybe if I grow enough brain cells each day, I will have enough by the end of the year to form one.)
+Maybe if I grow enough brain cells each day, I will have enough by the end of the year to form a full brain.)

 But there are some things some interested medical school student might want to know about clerkship:

 - Complete your vaccinations early.
 Nothing is as important as your own health.
 Health care professionals are especially vulnerable to outbreaks of infectious diseases like measles and meningococcemia, so it’s better to do it now.
 Plus, it’s a requirement for serving at The Medical City (and other hospitals, I suppose).
 Trust me.
 You cannot accomplish all of them in the short month before clerkship begins.

 - Prepare for long, tireless hours.
 As a night owl and veteran of all-nighters, I haven’t crashed and burned despite serving all 4 of my 30-hour from-duties wide awake (or close enough to it).
 But I think it does require a lot of adjustment.
 Unlike school, I can’t merrily skip out of the classroom just to have some time to myself.
 Beware all introverts!

 - Don’t be afraid to ask.
 We don’t know everything.
 I felt stupid several times over the last two weeks, but it’s fine!
 Every doctor was a clerk once, and they all learned better (one should hope).
 It’s better to ask and be certain, than to guess and do worse for your patient.